 St Leonards and Indented Heads are situated, at the eastern end of the Bellarine Peninsula and the northern end of Swan Bay.
 Situated 33 kilometres east of Geelong.

 Famous landmarks & attractions

-Swan Bay is to the south of the township overlooking Queenscliff and is a shallow 30 square kilometre marine embayment.
+Swan Bay is to the south of the township overlooking Queenscliff and is a shallow 30 square kilometer marine embayment.
 It is one of the region’s most important fish breeding grounds and nesting sites for many of our native birdlife.
 The bay is now part of the Port Phillip Heads Marine National Park and as legend tells it is home to hidden treasure which was planted by a pirate named Benito who stole it from Lima in South America back in the early 1800’s.